deeplearning4j/deeplearning4j/convolutionalnetwork.md

 ---
-title: Convolutional Networks in Java & Scala
+title: A Beginner's Guide to Convolutional Networks
 layout: default
 redirect_from: convolutionalnets
 ---

-# Convolutional Networks
+# A Beginner's Guide to Convolutional Networks

 Contents